jedrzejpolaczek/NAS/README.md

 ├── reports                                      <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures                                  <- Generated graphics and figures to be used in reporting │
-├── requirements.txt                             <- The requirements file for reproducing the analysis environment, e.g.
-│                                                   generated with `pip freeze > requirements.txt`
-├── requirements.dist.txt                        <- The requirements file for reproducing the distribution environment │
-├── setup.py                                     <- Make this project pip installable with `pip install -e` ├── src                                          <- Source code for use in this project.
+├── src                                          <- Source code for use in this project.
 │   ├── __init__.py                              <- Makes src a Python module
 │   │